Tax Foundation

 The Tax Foundation is an international research think tank based in Washington, D.C. that collects data and publishes research studies on U.S. tax policies at both the federal and state levels.
 Its stated mission is to "improve lives through tax policy research and education that leads to greater economic growth and opportunity".
-The Tax Foundation describes itself as an "independent tax policy research organization".
-It is cited in the media as a nonpartisan or bipartisan organization, and is also described as business-friendly, conservative, and center-right.
+It describes itself as an "independent tax policy research organization" and is cited in the media as a nonpartisan or bipartisan organization.
+It is often described as business-friendly, conservative, and center-right.

-The Tax Foundation is organized as a 501(c)(3) tax-exempt non-profit educational and research organization, with three primary areas of research: the Center for Federal Tax Policy, the Center for State Tax Policy, and the Center for Global Tax Policy.
+The foundation is organized as a 501(c)(3) tax-exempt non-profit educational and research organization, with three primary areas of research: the Center for Federal Tax Policy, the Center for State Tax Policy, and the Center for Global Tax Policy.
 The group is known for its annual reports such as the State Tax Competitiveness Index, International Tax Competitiveness Index, and Facts & Figures: How Does Your State Compare, which was first produced in 1941.